ViktorJp/IOCMON/README.md

 IOCMON is a lightweight, always-on security-intelligence monitor for Asus-Merlin routers.
-It runs quietly in the background and watches your router from four different angles at once, correlating what it sees against public threat-intelligence feeds to catch signs of compromise early — before they become a real problem.
+It runs quietly in the background and watches your router from four different angles at once, correlating what it sees against public threat-intelligence feeds to catch signs of compromise early, before they become a real problem.

 **Why run it:**